2019–20 FA Women's League Cup: Quarter-finals

 The draw for this round was made live via Talksport 2 on 16 December 2019 with the winners of each group all receiving home advantage.
-The round took place on Wednesday 15 January 2020 and contained two FA Women's Championship teams, double the amount that reached the quarter-finals the previous season.
+The matches were played on Wednesday 15 January 2020 and contained two FA Women's Championship teams, double the amount that reached the quarter-finals the previous season.

 Semi-finals

 The draw for this round took place on 18 January 2019 and was broadcast live on BT Sport Score.
-The round took place on 29 January 2020 and contained the same four semi-finalists as the previous season.
+The matches were played on 29 January 2020 and contained the same four semi-finalists as the previous season.

 Final

-On 16 January, it was announced the 2020 FA Women's League Cup Final would be held at the City Ground, the home of Nottingham Forest, for the first time.
+On 16 January, it was announced the 2020 FA Women's League Cup final would be held at the City Ground, the home of Nottingham Forest, for the first time.
 The game was televised live domestically on BT Sport and internationally via the FA's own streaming service the FA Player.